giuliodondi/kOS-ShuttleEntrySim/README.md

 ## Space Shuttle Aerodynamics 101

-Ideally, the Shuttle should be able to hold high AoA (40°) with little to no RCS usage using flap trimming, both elevond ans body flap.
+Ideally, the Shuttle should be able to hold high AoA (40°) stably with little to no RCS usage using elevon flap trimming.
-The Entry Guidance has an auto-trim functionality that sets the deflection for the Elevons and Body Flap pased on average control surface deflection.
+The Entry Guidance has an auto-trim functionality that sets the deflection for the Elevons pased on average control surface deflection.
 For this to work you need to have enabled Flaps on both Elevons and Body Flap.

 The Shuttle has a few aerodynamic quirks:
 - The Shuttle experiences a nose-down moment right after entry interface down to about Mach 20.
 I'm not quite sure if this is realistic.